ralphmorris/WP_Metaful/README.md

 # WP_Metaful

-A simple wrapper around the WordPress function get_post_meta() allowing us to retrieve all the post meta for a given post within one query and easily output different fields using a simple and intuitive API.
+A simple wrapper around the WordPress function get_post_meta() allowing you to retrieve all the post meta for a given post within one query and easily output different fields using a simple and intuitive API.

 ## ACF Integration